Date Updated: 01/21/2025

 Definition

 A high red blood cell count is an increase in a type of cells made in bone marrow and found in blood.
 The main job of red blood cells is to move oxygen from the lungs to the rest of the body.
-A condition that limits oxygen can cause a rise in red blood cell count.
+Health conditions that limit oxygen can cause a rise in red blood cell count.
 Other conditions can cause the body to make more red blood cells than it needs.

 Causes

-Low oxygen levels, misuse of certain drugs and blood cancers can cause a high red blood cell count.
+Low oxygen levels, the misuse of some medical treatments, and blood cancers can cause a high red blood cell count.

 Low oxygen levels

 The body might make more red blood cells as a response to conditions that result in low oxygen levels.
-These might include:
+These can include:

-• Hemoglobinopathy, a condition present at birth that reduces red blood cells' ability to carry oxygen.
+• Hemoglobinopathy — a condition present at birth that makes red blood cells less able to carry oxygen.

 • Living at high altitudes.